Who will be the Patriots' next quarterback? Exploring the best New England Tom Brady replacements for 2020

 Tom Brady will not return to the Patriots as his starting quarterback for a 21st season in 2020.
-While deciding between the Buccaneers and Chargers as their next team, the Patriots are left with the extremely difficult task of trying to replace him, short already long term.
+While deciding between the Buccaneers and Chargers as their next team, the Patriots are left with the extremely difficult task of trying to replace him, short and long. term.

 Until now, free agent deals have been limited for QBs.
 Ryan Tannehill (re-signing with the Titans), Marcus Mariota (Raiders) and Case Keenum (Browns) are off the market.
 Drew Brees is not leaving the Saints either.